Handle an Unlicensed Server

 server can become unlicensed for a variety of reasons.
 A common problem

-is that the primary or a worker node has more cores than the
+is that any Tableau Server node has more cores than the

 license allows.
 When the server is unlicensed you may not be able